Multimedia on the web is sound, music, videos, movies, and animations.

-Modern Web pages have often embedded multimedia elements, and modern browsers have support for various multimedia formats.
+Modern web pages often have embedded multimedia elements, and modern browsers have support for various multimedia formats.

 The first Internet browsers had support for text only, and even the text support was limited to a single font in a single color.
-Then came browsers with support for colors, fonts and text styles, and support for pictures was added.
+Then came browsers with support for colors, fonts and text styles, and support for pictures was also added.

 You will learn more about plug-ins in the next chapters.